Focus areas: emerging markets, macroeconomic and financial policies, Latin America

-Sara Guerschanik Calvo is a Lecturer in Discipline in International and Public Affairs.
+Sara Guerschanik Calvo is a Lecturer in the Discipline of International and Public Affairs.
 She teaches courses on emerging market investment climate and financial issues.
 She also co-chairs Columbia’s University Seminar on Latin America.

-Guerschanik Calvo holds a PhD, Economics, from Columbia University; a MA in Science Education from New York University; and a Licenciatura in Chemistry from the University of Buenos Aires.
+Guerschanik Calvo holds a PhD in Economics from Columbia University; an MA in Science Education from New York University; and a Licenciatura in Chemistry from the University of Buenos Aires.